What Is Extreme Gerrymandering?

 In fact, it’s notable that extreme gerrymanders occur not in deeply red or deeply blue states but in battleground states like Wisconsin, Michigan, North Carolina, and Pennsylvania, that aren't starkly clustered but that just happened to be controlled by a single party at the time of redistricting.
 To be sure, the cities in those states are fairly to heavily Democratic, but, as a precinct level map will show, these battleground states also have a lot of Democrats in suburbs, college towns, and rural areas.
 Given this comparatively even spread of Republicans and Democrats, it absolutely matters how you draw districts.
 Draw a district heading one direction, you end up with a Democratic or at least a competitive district.
 Draw it in the other direction, and you have two safe R seats.

-A great real world example is in Bell County, Texas, where the town of Killeen currently is split between two state house districts.
+A great real-world example is in Cumberland County, North Carolina, where the city of Fayetteville currently is split between two congressional districts.

-And that example is in a party of central Texas where the concentration of Republicans is much denser than in places like small-town Wisconsin and Michigan.
-In those Midwestern battleground states, the geography is even more favorable for creating Democratic, or at least highly competitive, districts.
-(It would be different if every census block outside of the big cities were uniformly, say, 56% / 44% Republican over Democrat, but that isn't the case, not even in Texas.)
+And in the Midwestern battleground states, like Wisconsin and Michigan, the geography is even more favorable for creating Democratic, or at least highly competitive, districts.
+(It would be different if every census block outside of the big cities were uniformly, say, 56% / 44% Republican over Democrat, but that isn't the case.)

 One final point: It’s telling that the problem of high partisan bias is closely correlated with single-party control of the redistricting process.
 Contrast that with states that where commissions, split control legislatures, and courts draw maps, which have much lower - and much less durable - levels of bias.
 California had high levels of bias in the 1990s when Democrats controlled drawing of the maps.
 It has negligible levels today.